blacklightpy/vaultofknowledge/🔮 World Building/Marketplace and Creations/Food/Coffee Brands.md

+# Forms
+-
 # Local (Kerala, India)

-## Ground Coffee
+Indian filter coffee usually comes mixed with chicory, a herb.

 - BRU Coffee (What mom buys)
+	- Filter Coffee
+		- Green Label (53% Coffee + 47% Chicory)
+		- Select
+	- Instant Coffee
+		- Gold
+		- Instant (100% Coffee Arabica+Robusta)
-- Eastern Adimali Kappi What mom buys)
+- Eastern Adimali Kappi (What mom buys)
-	- 55% Coffee + 45% Chicory blend
+	- 55% Coffee + 45% Chicory
 	- Unique Blend of Arabica + Robusta beans
 # Global
+- Nescafe
 - Starbucks

 > [!NOTE]
-> What's on the market maybe pre-grounded coffee, and I found that most are not either Arabica or Robusta, but rather a mix of both.
-Starbucks does the same thing, but with better descriptions.
+> I found that most of what's on the market are not either Arabica or Robusta, but rather a mix of both.
+Starbucks does the same, but with a bit more attention and better descriptions.
 >
 > Example of Starbucks Christmas Blend Ground:
 > > Back again and filled with joy, Starbucks® Christmas Blend Ground is here to brighten up any celebration.
-Our beloved recipe combines perfectly aged Sumatran coffee with dark-roasted beans from Guatemala, Colombia and Papua New Guinea.
+Our beloved recipe combines perfectly aged **Sumatran coffee** with **dark-roasted beans from Guatemala, Colombia and Papua New Guinea**.
 The rich, robust flavor complements traditions new and old, with sweet, velvety notes of spiced chocolate and spruce tips.
 With each cup comes a way to make the holidays all your own.